buffpojken/guff-example/README.md

 as specified here https://docs.amplify.aws/start/getting-started/setup/q/integration/js/.
 No further config has been done at this stage.
 Let's go!

+For the video walkthrough of setting up this with Amplify, see https://youtu.be/B2rWei4IkO4

 ## Step 1

 Make sure we have a running clientside setup.